pars-linux/web/trunk/web/developer.pardus.org.tr/source/guides/licensing/licensing_guidelines.rst

 Multiple Licensing
 ^^^^^^^^^^^^^^^^^^

-Sometimes packages have more than one liscences distinct and independent from other, maintainers should also take into account this option.
+Sometimes packages have more than one licenses distinct and independent from other, maintainers should also take into account this option.
 If a pacakage has more than one license, for each licence the Licence tag should be added.

 Software Types
 ==============